-Freedom Fighters is a squad-based action adventure game published by EA and developed by IO Interactive, the creators of the Hitman series.
+Freedom Fighters is a squad-based shooter published by EA and developed by IO Interactive, the creators of the Hitman series.
 Taking a break from making M-rated assassination based shooters with Eidos, developer IO Interactive set the game in an alternate history, where Russia became the dominant superpower and has slowly conquered every remaining continent, culminating in a successful invasion of the United States of America.
 Players take control of everyman-turned-hero Christopher Stone and his team of rag-tag rebels as they work together to force the Russians out of New York.

 While other PC games (notably the Ghost Recon series) have let players issue commands to a team of AI-controlled soldiers, Freedom Fighters successfully implemented and popularized the concept of " Squad Tactics," by making it an easier process than in other games of its kind, let alone on a console.

 IO would go on to create a spiritual successor to Freedom Fighters, called Kane and Lynch: Dead Men.